 - Coderbyte offer a mix of free and paid resources and challenges for software engineers looking to practice their skills.
 Read more about Coderbyte in our review.

 - Students can also consider Kenzie Academy.
 A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

-- Other options are Lambda School and Altcademy, which offer online bootcamps in software engineering, and for Lambda, other subjects as well.
+- Other options are Lambda School, Zip Code Wilmington, and Altcademy, which offer online bootcamps in software engineering and other subjects.

 - Software engineers who want practice questions to prepare for technical interviews can consider LeetCode, HackerRank, and AlgoExpert, which all provide editors so users can write & run code.